BaboucheOne/BuggyBot/README.md

 python update_students_list.py FILENAME.xlsx
 ```

-To non registered migrate members :
+To migrate non-registered members :
 This command enables you to migrate members to the new bot.
-It will register automatically members present on the discord.
+It will automatically register members present on the discord.
 ```commandline
 cd ./tools
 python migrate_discord_students.py